AlfonsoFilho/match-toy/README.md

 ```

 ### DSL
 So far, we covered how to use the library functions.
-Now, let talk about what makes Match-ish shines.
+Now, let talk about what makes Match-toy shines.
 As discussed above, the first argument of the `case()` function is not really a string.
 It is [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language), designed to make patterns definitions easier.
 [Other libraries](#other-nice-projects-and-initiatives) have different approaches like object schemas or extending the language with macros _(macros are great BTW)_.
-But for the sake of expressiveness and simplicity Match-ish use a really powerful and straightforward declarative language.
+But for the sake of expressiveness and simplicity Match-toy use a really powerful and straightforward declarative language.
 Right below, you'll find out everything you need to start using it.

 #### Sequence of values
 All patterns expect a defined order and length.
 If a given input doesn't match either, the evaluation fails and go to the next pattern.